The Pesticide Problem

 Organic Pest Management

-Cultural Control: Involves manipulation of the environment to favor beneficial insects, and/or inhibit pests.
-Changes can include adjusting soil pH, watering practices, amount of sunlight, or selecting pest-resistant plants.
+Cultural Control: Involves manipulation of the environment to favor beneficial insects and/or inhibit pests.
+Changes can include adjusting soil pH, watering practices, amount of sunlight or selecting pest-resistant plants.

 Beneficial Insects: Used in this country since the late 1880’s, these predatory and parasitic insects attack and destroy only insects; they are harmless to people, plants and pets.
+Ladybugs, trichogramma and praying mantis are a few of the better known garden predators available.